RedisLabs/redislabs-docs/content/platforms/pks/_index.md

     Kubernetes master is running at http...
     ```

-    Next, create a namespace where you want to deploy the Redis Enterprise Cluster.
-    If you are sharing the cluster with others,
-    we recommend that you use a separate namespace instead of the Kubernetes default namespace.

     {{% note %}}
+While you can use the Kubernetes default namespace, it is a best practice to use a separate namespace if you are sharing the cluster with others.
 The Operator deployment deploys and runs one Redis Enterprise Cluster in one Kubernetes namespace.
 In order to run multiple Redis Enterprise Clusters, deploy each one in its own namespace.
     {{% /note %}}